Mil Mi-26: Norwegian Air Force Sea King recovery

 On 11 December 2012, a Westland Sea King from No. 330 Squadron RNoAF experienced undisclosed technical issues and made an emergency landing on Mount Divgagáisá.
 The landing caused parts of the landing gear to break.
 The Sea King was prepared by removing rotor blades and fuel before it was airlifted to Banak Air Station by a Russian Mil Mi-26 on 23 December 2012.

-2022 Russian invasion of Ukraine
+Russo-Ukrainian War

-During the 2022 Ukrainian Kharkiv counteroffensive, Russian Mi-26s helicopters were involved in transfer of reinforcements on the frontline, namely in the vicinity of towns Izium and Kupiansk.
+During the 2022 Kharkiv counteroffensive, Russian Mi-26s helicopters were involved in transfer of reinforcements on the frontline, namely in the vicinity of towns Izium and Kupiansk.

+Iranian Red Cross and Red Crescent Society

+In September 2024, it was announced that the Red Crescent Society of the Islamic Republic of Iran will bring this helicopter to Iran for two months in a memorandum of understanding with a Russian company, in order to purchase two Mi-26 after that if approved.
+Also, an understanding has been reached for the purchase of 20 new helicopters, which, if operational, will be delivered within 2 years.
+The Russian side has promised to equip the Red Crescent Society helicopters with night vision and new navigation.